quotentiroler/blood-count-to-fhir/README.md

 ## Requireds Interpreters

-- Python <=3.9.13 with dependencies as defined in requirements.txt
+- Python3 with dependencies as defined in requirements.txt
 - Java 17 (maybe also other versions work) with dependencies as defined in pom.xml

 ## Routes